Skip to main content

 Monitoring of regulatory updates across the frameworks applicable to the organisation — HIPAA, HITECH, state-level privacy laws, CMS conditions of participation — with change summaries, impact assessments, and task tracking for required updates to policies and controls.

-Used by: Compliance officers and legal teams
+Compliance officers and legal teams

-Our Approach
+Our Approach to AI

+Automated monitoring identifies patterns that warrant human review — it does not make compliance determinations.
+Whether a flagged access event constitutes a HIPAA violation, whether an identified risk requires immediate remediation, and whether an incident requires breach notification are all judgments that require human review of the specific facts and legal context.
+We build these systems to support compliance decisions, not to replace them — and we are explicit about that distinction in how the tools are designed and how outputs are labelled.
 The concern we hear most often is about false positives — specifically whether automated violation detection will generate enough alerts to overwhelm the compliance team and desensitise them to genuine issues.
 This is a legitimate concern and one we address directly in system design: alert thresholds are calibrated to the organisation's environment, alert fatigue metrics are monitored, and threshold adjustment is part of the ongoing engagement.
 A system that generates too many alerts is not functioning as intended, and we treat that as a configuration problem to be solved rather than a limitation to be accepted.

 Anomaly detection for access pattern monitoring